Moroccan Frittata Flavorful Dish for Easy Meals

 What is a Moroccan Frittata?

 A Moroccan frittata is a tasty egg dish.
 It blends eggs with spices and veggies.
 You can find flavors like cumin and paprika.
 This dish often includes chickpeas for creaminess.
 It’s easy to make and great for any meal.
 You can serve it warm or cold.
 I love how it brings a taste of Morocco to my kitchen.
-You can find the full recipe to try at home.

 How can I make my frittata fluffier?